keldin-coding/objectmancy/README.md

 `Objectable` provides an `.initialize` method for your object that you can use at any time.
 You may override with your own and call `super` and pass it your values to create your object.
 You may also define a separate class method to use with `Objectable`.
 However, preferably, you will keep and use `Objectable`'s `.initialize` method and make use of the `before_initialize` or `after_initialize` callbacks if you need custom behavior.

 #### `.attribute`
 By default, your new object's values will be set to whatever the associated key is in the base hash.
-You can specify a `:type` option which lets you use either a Class of your choosing to create the object, or a Symbol representing a type that `Objectmancy` knows about.
+You can specify a `:type` option which lets you use either a Class of your choosing to create the object, or a [Symbol representing a type that `Objectmancy` knows about](#supported-types).
 By default, `Objectable` will call `new` on your passed in type and pass the value of the hash to it.
 You may set the `:objectable` option to provide a different method to call on the `:type` value.
 The value of the hash is still the only argument passed.

 #### `.multiples`
-`multiples` behaves in much the same way, except a `:type` option is required. `.multiples` is intended for Arrays of objects which need special attention (i.e., custom defined types or objects of a type supported by `Objectmancy`)
+`multiples` behaves in much the same way, except a `:type` option is required. `.multiples` is intended for Arrays of objects which need special attention (i.e., custom defined types or [objects of a type supported by `Objectmancy`](#supported-types))

-#### Supported types

-Currently supported known types with built-in parsing into non-standard objects:
-* `:datetime` - uses the [`ISO8601` gem](https://github.com/arnau/ISO8601) for parsing

 #### Example